rangle/ngCourse2/forms/functional_forms.md

 Angular provides some good tools for building forms, but these are not enough by themselves in very large programs.
 In particular, `NgForm` leaves state management entirely in the developer's hands, which quickly results in unmanageable client-side complexity: a modern single-page application \(SPA\) may have to keep track of hundreds of pieces of information, any of which may need to be updated based on the user's actions _and_ kept in sync with permanent storage on the server.

 As if that wasn't complicated enough, many of these interactions have to be done asynchronously in order to keep the user's FQ \(frustration quotient\) down.
-If, for example, a web page locks up for half a second every time the user types a single character because it's fetching possible auto-completes from the server, the user will quickly take her business somewhere else.
+If, for example, a web page locks up for half a second every time the user types a single character because it's fetching possible auto-completes from the server, the user will quickly take their business somewhere else.

 Our problem is therefore this: